7sDream/amiya/README.md

 HTTP framework for myself to write simple web services.

-Amiya uses [`async-h1`] to parse and process the request, so only HTTP version 1.1 is supported for now.
-HTTP 2.0 is not in goal list, at least for the near future.
+Amiya uses [`async-h1`] to parse and process requests, so only HTTP version 1.1 is supported for now.
+HTTP 2.0 is not in goal list, at least in the near future.

 Performance is NOT in the list too, after all, it's just a experimental.
-Amiya use many heap alloc (Box) and Dynamic Dispatch (Trait Object) so there maybe are some performance reduce compare to use `async-h1` directly.
+Amiya use many heap alloc (Box) and Dynamic Dispatch (Trait Object) so there may be some performance loss compare to use `async-h1` directly.

 ## Examples